 Human health risks from animal drug residues are multi-faceted and complex.
-The residues of antibiotics, the most urgent and widely researched issue, especially concerning development of antimicrobial resistance (AMR).
+The residues of antibiotics, the most urgent and widely researched issue, especially MATS Centre for Distance and Online Education, MATS University concerning development of antimicrobial resistance (AMR).
 The emergence of resistant strains, however, is a result of repeated exposure, however low the level may be, to antibiotic residues.
 The resistance might be transferred to human pathogens that can move between animal and human hosts (carriers), potentially compromising the effectiveness of treatment for a wide array of infectious diseases.
 The World Health Organization has labeled antimicrobial resistance as a global public health emergency due to the severity of this risk.
 Hormonal drug residues raise more subtle health issues.
 Endocrine-disrupting potential may affect reproductive processes, metabolic pathways, and developmental programs.
 Studies have indicated possible associations between exposure to hormonal residues and increased cancer risks, but there isn't yet definitive evidence that these links hold up in the long term.